 Our specialists also lead and support colleagues in research activities to develop best practices to share throughout the region and the country.

-Psychiatry
+• Psychiatry

 Our psychiatrists are medical doctors who treat mental health concerns in children and teens.
 They treat a variety of mental health problems, including ADHD, anxiety, depression, psychoses, eating disorders and behavioral problems, using a number of counseling techniques and sometimes prescription medication.

-Psychology
+• Psychology

-Our clinical psychologists assess, diagnose and treat psychological and mental health problems such as anxiety, depression, coping with pain and trauma-induced stress.
+Our clinical psychologists assess, diagnose and treat psychological and mental health conditions such as anxiety, depression, coping with pain and trauma-induced stress.
 Our team works with both patients and families and specializes in areas such as pain management, Cancer & Blood Disorders Institute and sports psychology.

-Neuropsychology
+• Neuropsychology

-disorders associated with brain-based conditions, such as a brain injury, stroke, late effects of cancer, epilepsy/seizures and etc. Most of our neuropsychology patients come through a referral from a doctor, teacher, school psychologist or other professional due to changes in memory, attention, behavior, socialization, emotional control, learning difficulties, or other cognitive concerns following a medical condition such as a concussion, traumatic brain injury, stroke, seizures, epilepsy, or exposure to chemotherapy and/or radiation.
+Our neuropsychologists use a series of tests to assess, diagnose and develop a treatment plan for neurocognitive disorders associated with brain-based conditions, such as a brain injury, stroke, late effects of cancer and epilepsy/seizures.
+Most of our neuropsychology patients come through a referral from a doctor, teacher, school psychologist or other professional due to changes in memory, attention, behavior, socialization, emotional control, learning difficulties, or other cognitive concerns following a medical condition such as a concussion, traumatic brain injury, stroke, seizures, epilepsy, or exposure to chemotherapy and/or radiation.

-Pediatric Developmental Medicine
+• Pediatric Developmental Medicine

 The Pediatric Developmental Medicine Department at Johns Hopkins All Children's Hospital provides evaluation and management services for children with neuro-developmental and related learning disorders from birth to 15 years of age.

-Questions?
 Give us a call

 Our Location